davidsun0/lateral/README.md

 # Lateral Lisp

-Lateral is an interpreter for a basic dialect of Lisp.
+Lateral is a simple dialect of Lisp.

-The goal of this project is to write a self-hosting Lisp compiler.
-It will use a C backend.
-JVM Bytecode is also a planned compilation target.
+This repository contains a bootstrapping interpreter and the early stages of a self-hosting compiler.

+Lateral is intended to be as simple as possible without sacrificing convinience.
+However, at this point, I would not consider anything in the core library to be set in stone at this point; programs will break as things change.

 ## Examples